LaxmanSingh07/Tourism-First-fullStack/mongo.md

 ```

+- save only work for the .save() and .create() method not for the update method
   `Post middleware ` function executes after all of the pre middleware functions have completed.

 - we don't have access to this keyword in the post middleware function